OceanBioME/OceanBioME.jl/docs/src/model_components/air-sea-gas.md

 ```
 where `k` is the gas transfer velocity.

-Our implementation is intended to be generic for any gas so you can specify `air_concentration`, `water_concentration`, `transfer_velocity`, and `wind_speed` as any function in `GasExchange`, but we also provide constructors and default values for carbon dioxide and oxygen.
+Our implementation is intended to be generic for any gas, so you can specify `air_concentration`, `water_concentration`, `transfer_velocity`, and `wind_speed` as any function in `GasExchange`, but we also provide constructors and default values for carbon dioxide and oxygen.

 To setup carbon dioxide and/or oxygen boundary conditions you simply build the condition and then specify it in the model:
 ```@example gasexchange